 The stunning wood furniture is of a quality we rarely see now, and the linens, robes, and other cloth goods are expertly woven from locally grown cotton by women’s weaving co-ops in the Mayan tradition and hand-dyed using colorful flowers that they grow themselves.
 One of our favorite things to do was to snuggle into our gorgeous Mayan robes and sip a cup of fresh coffee made from beans grown right on the hillside while we watched the sun come up over the two towering volcanoes immediately across the lake.

 And the food?
 That alone is enough of a reason to visit.
-My boyfriend is adamant about always exploring lesser-known areas in the countries that we visit and eating where the locals eat.
+My husband is adamant about always exploring lesser-known areas in the countries that we visit and eating where the locals eat.
 During our first meal at Laguna Lodge, he said casually, “We can just eat here every day if you want to.”
 I laughed because I was thinking the same thing.
 Every meal on the extensive menu is either vegetarian or vegan, and most that aren’t vegan can be made so.
 We overheard people in the dining room saying that they didn’t miss eating meat.
 One diner said that it had actually taken several days before he had noticed that there was no meat on the menu.
 We met the cooks, charming local women who whip up traditional Latin favorites and the lodge’s original creations, mostly from produce and herbs grown in the resort’s own gardens.

 And because Laguna Lodge is a PETA Business Friend, your stay helps support our vital work for animals.